HUST-NingKang-Lab/Meta-Prism-2.0/README.md

 # README
 # Meta-Prism 2.0
 ## Introduction
+Microbial community samples and sequencing data have been accumulated at a speed faster than ever, with tens of thousands of samples been sequenced each year.
+Mining such a huge amount of multi-source heterogeneous data is becoming more and more difficult.
+Among several sample mining bottlenecks, efficient and accurate search of samples is one of the most prominent: Faced with millions of samples in the data repository, traditional sample comparison and search approaches fall short in speed and accuracy.

+Here we proposed Meta-Prism 2.0, a microbial community sample search method based on smart pair-wise sample comparison, which pushed the time and memory efficiency to a new limit, without the compromise of accuracy.
+Based on memory-saving data structure, time-saving instruction pipeline, and boost scheme optimization, Meta-Prism 2.0 has enabled ultra-fast, accurate and memory-efficient search among millions of samples.
 Meta-prism 2.0 is a faster microbiome sample comparison and search software.
 It default use [Silva phylogeny tree](https://www.arb-silva.de) and support [EBI MGNify data](https://www.ebi.ac.uk/metagenomics/).
 It also supports custom sequencing evolutionary trees.
 It can calculate the similarity matrix of microbiome samples and search the microbiome database.
-Because of the improvement of calculation performance compared with [Meta-Prism 1.0](https://github.com/HUST-NingKang-Lab/metaPrism), 2.0 doesn’t need index system and execute exhaustive search.
+Because of the improvement of calculation performance compared with [Meta-Prism 1.0](https://github.com/HUST-NingKang-Lab/metaPrism), 2.0 doesn’t need index system but instead execute exhaustive search.

+In summary, Meta-Prism 2.0 can perform accurate searches among millions of samples with very low memory cost and fast speed, enabling knowledge discovery from samples at a massive scale.
+It has changed the traditional resource-intensive sample comparison and search scheme to a cheap and effective procedure, which could be conducted by researchers everyday even on a laptop, for insightful sample search and knowledge discovery.

 ## Requirement
 We successfully compiled on CentOS 7.6 by gcc 4.8.5 and macOS 10.15 by clang 11.0.0
 ## Install and Build